tonyfan08/Text_NER_Similarity/README.md

 3. For four different regression classification models, after comparing the training accuracy, select the KNN model line as the final module to use and make predictions.

 # Hint for processing
-1. Train data set reading
+1. Train data set loading
 2. Load Jieba and synonyms dictionary and replace synonyms
-3. Use Jieba for tokenization processing
+3. Use Jieba for tokenization
 4. Load the keyword dictionary and take out the keywords in the token.
-This step is divided into three parts: crops, diseases and insect pests, and chemical agents.
+This step is divided into three parts: crops, pests, and chemicals.
 5. Establish three categories of keyword quantity parameters for each article
 6. Perform TF-IDF processing and vectorize the keywords of each article
 7. Perform Cosine similarity processing to generate a comparison value of article similarity